JayankaSJ/aggregator-service/README.md

 ### Development Dependencies

-- **@types/graphql**
-  _Purpose_: TypeScript type definitions for the GraphQL library, providing type safety when working with GraphQL.

-- **@types/node**
-  _Purpose_: TypeScript type definitions for Node.js, ensuring type safety when working with Node.js APIs.

-- **@types/winston**
-  _Purpose_: TypeScript type definitions for Winston, providing type safety when working with the logging library.

 - **ts-node**
   _Purpose_: A TypeScript execution environment for Node.js.
 It allows running TypeScript files directly without compiling them first.

-- **tsc-alias**
-  _Purpose_: A tool for TypeScript to resolve path aliases.
-It helps manage paths in large TypeScript projects for cleaner imports.

-- **tsconfig-paths**
-  _Purpose_: A utility to resolve TypeScript paths when using `ts-node` or running TypeScript in Node.js.

 - **typescript**
   _Purpose_: The core TypeScript language support that provides static typing for JavaScript and is used to compile TypeScript files to JavaScript.